MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/troubleshoot-apps-start-failure-use-process-monitor.md

 Sometimes it isn't possible to work out what permission change is stopping the application from starting.
 Process Monitor only captures some parts of the process activities.

-If many machines are affected by the same problem, work out the troubleshooting by starting from a new fresh installed machine and slowly add your policies until the application fails to start again.
+If many machines are affected by the same problem, work out the troubleshooting by starting from a new, freshly installed machine and slowly adding your policies until the application fails to start again.

 If only one machine is affected, recover or reset the machine.
 If only one user is affected, recreate the user's profile.